pschraut/UnityHeapExplorer/README.md

 Heap Explorer is a Memory Profiler, Debugger and Analyzer for Unity.
 This repository hosts Heap Explorer for Unity 2019.3 and newer.
 For older versions, please visit the now obsolete repository on Bitbucket instead ([link](https://bitbucket.org/pschraut/unityheapexplorer/)).

 I spent a significant amount of time identifying and fixing memory leaks, as well as looking for memory optimization opportunities in Unity applications in the past.
-During this time, I often used Unity's [old Memory Profiler](https://bitbucket.org/Unity-Technologies/memoryprofiler) and while it's an useful tool, I never was entirely happy with it.
+During this time, I often used Unity's [old Memory Profiler](https://bitbucket.org/Unity-Technologies/memoryprofiler) and while it's an useful tool, I was never entirely happy with it.

-This lead me to write my own memory profiler where I have the opportunity to make all the things I didn't like about Unity's Memory Profiler better.
+This lead me to write my own memory profiler, where I have the opportunity to make all the things I didn't like about Unity's Memory Profiler better™.

+Fast-forward about a year, Unity Technologies announced they're working on a Memory Profiler too.
+This crushed my plans with what I had in mind for Heap Explorer.
+It was no longer a legit option for me to put a lot of time in the tool, as Unity Technologies tool is at least as good as what I'm able to come up with.

+After a lot of back-and-forth what to do with Heap Explorer, I came to the conclusion that the best option is to provide the source code and (mentally) move on.
+You can read more about this [here](https://forum.unity.com/threads/wip-heap-explorer-memory-profiler-debugger-and-analyzer-for-unity.527949/page-3#post-4250698).

+I've provided occasional updates since then, because several people still prefer Heap Explorer over Unity's Memory Profiler, due to its easier to understand UI/UX.

+I've also updated Heap Explorer to work with Unity 2019.3 and converted it into a Package, which means you should be able to use Heap Explorer for the entire 2019 LTS cycle, which ends in 2022.

 # Installation